afawcett/githubsfdeploy/README.md

-# Spring MVC and Hibernate template application
+# Spring MVC and Force.com template application

-This is a template for a web application that uses Spring MVC and Hibernate.
+This is a template for a web application that uses Spring MVC and Force.com.
 The sample code is a simple CRUD page that manipulates records for a single model object.

 ## Running the application locally

-First build with:

-    $ mvn clean install
+Setup OAuth Remote Access in Salesforce.com

+    1. Go to Salesforce.com's Setup page
+    2. Go to Develop -> Remote Access
+    3. Add a new Remote Access config with a URL of: `http://localhost:8080/_auth`

-Add environment variablesfor authenticating to Salesforce.com:
+Add environment variables for authenticating to Salesforce.com (replace the values with the ones from the Remote Access definition on Salesforce.com):

 - On Linux/Mac:

-        $ export FORCE_USERNAME=blah@foo.com
+        $ export OAUTH_CLIENT_KEY=3MVM3_GuVCQ3gmEE5al72RmBfiAWhBX5O2wYc9zTZ8ytj1E3NF7grV_G99OxTyEcY71Tc46TOvzK_rzoyYYPk
-        $ export FORCE_PASSWORD=asdf1234
+        $ export OAUTH_CLIENT_SECRET=1319558946720906100

 - On Windows:

-        $ set FORCE_USERNAME=blah@foo.com
+        $ set OAUTH_CLIENT_KEY=3MVM3_GuVCQ3gmEE5al72RmBfiAWhBX5O2wYc9zTZ8ytj1E3NF7grV_G99OxTyEcY71Tc46TOvzK_rzoyYYPk
-        $ set FORCE_PASSWORD=asdf1234
+        $ set OAUTH_CLIENT_SECRET=1319558946720906100

+Build with:

+    $ mvn clean install

 Then run it with:

     $ java -jar target/dependency/webapp-runner.jar target/*.war

 ## Running on Heroku